firepear/thrasher-music-service/README.md

 for most configuration points.
 See its README for config file documentation (and how to build/manage your catalog)

+The server should not be run as root.
+Point it at non-privileged ports in your config.

 Do `go run . -h` to see all server command line options.

 Point a browser at the `host:port` that you speficied to launch a